Fort Collins Guest Rooms

-Having been restored to its original 1900′s feel, the interior decor makes the charm of the Edwards House so unique.
-To add to the historic atmosphere, each of the eight beautiful guest rooms are named after significant individuals in Fort Collins history.
+Having been restored to its original, classic 1900′s feel, the interior decor makes the charm of the Edwards House Bed and Breakfast unique.
+To add to the historic atmosphere, each of our eight beautiful guest rooms are named after significant individuals in Fort Collins history.

 The Montezuma Fuller Suite

-As the unofficial honeymoon suite of the Edwards House, you and your honey will enjoy the spacious, yet cozy feel of this picturesque Fort Collins lodging option.
+As the unofficial honeymoon suite of the Edwards House, you and your sweetheart will enjoy the spacious, yet cozy feel of this picturesque Fort Collins lodging option.

-With a view of the historic Avery House from its picture windows, this romantic suite will sweep you off your feet.
+With a view of the historic Avery House from its picture windows, this romantic room will sweep you off your feet.

 The Norman H. Meldrum Room

 Get cozy while watching the fireplace in your luxurious king-size bed.

 The Frederick W. Sherwood Room

 Located on the south side of first floor, this Fort Collins lodging option is full of sunshine.
 Watch the trolley travel down beautiful Mountain Ave in the summer and enjoy the snow falling on the front lawn in the winter.